| HOSPITALS JAMMED AS BANNED PESTICIDE IS SPRAYED FROM THE

 being filled with people experiencing breathing problems.

-city for several days, flying low overhead at 3 a.m., "the sky looked like a
+the city for several days, flying low overhead at 3 a.m., "the sky looked

 sick.
 So far six counties have closed all the schools because all the